Sri Muktsar Sahib: Cuisine

 Wheat, in the form of rotis and parathas, forms the staple food of the city, which is eaten with cooked vegetables or legumes, usually in a spicy curry, using cooking oil.
 The common vegetables include potato, cauliflower, eggplant, okra and carrot.
 The popular legumes often cooked in the form of curry are lentil, chickpea, pigeon pea, black gram, peas and beans.
 Rice and dairy products are also an important component of the local food.
 Paneer – milk solids pressed under a weight and cut into cubes – is an expensive dairy food, eaten as curry with peas or other vegetables.
 The food is often supplemented by dairy products, such as yogurt or clarified butter, chutneys, pickles, papad onion, cucumbers or tomatoes.
 The local cuisine is well classified into two categories: vegetarian and non-vegetarian.
 However, meat is expensive, so most people cannot afford to eat meat or fish everyday, and even affluent people eat relatively little meat by western standards.
 Western style breakfast of toast, eggs, or prepared breakfast cereals is gaining popularity in the city compared to traditional Punjabi cuisine.
 The most popular method of cooking is using LPG gas stoves and traditionally, the household cooking is done mostly by women.

 The city has many restaurants that serve the local cuisine, Chinese food, South Indian food, fast food, pizza and ice cream.
-Chai, samosa, golgappa, dahi bhalla, aloo tikki, pakora, chow mein and kulcha are cheap fast-selling items here, that are sold by both unlicensed and licensed food vendors, including mobile vendors, though the hygiene of the food is sometimes questionable.
+Chai, samosa, golgappa, dahi bhalla, aloo tikki, pakora, chow mein and kulcha are cheap fast-selling items that are sold by both unlicensed and licensed food vendors, including mobile vendors, though the hygiene of the food is sometimes questionable.
 Burgers have managed to creep in as a cheap street fare, though it is very different from a typical American burger.
 Sri Muktsar Sahib does not have any significant presence of a major international food chain store or a fine dining restaurant.